-Check MOT Due Date, Status, History
+Check the MOT Test Due Date, status & History of Vehicles

 The name MOT stands for Ministry of Transport, a now defunct government ministry that first introduced the vehicle safety test in 1960.
 The test was initially introduced as a basic safety test for a vehicle that turned 10 years old.
 To increase safety, this was gradually reduced to the current 3-year ruling.
 When introduced, the test focused on a car’s brakes, steering and lights, yet over the past few decades the test has evolved into a comprehensive minimum safety test, covering over twenty separate areas of every vehicle checked.

 The MOT is a mandatory requirement for vehicles older than 3 years under the UK Ministry of Transportation law .
 Without this MOT ‘pass’ certificate, it is impossible to renew or obtain the vehicle’s road tax.
 In addition, it also invalidates the motor insurance cover on your vehicle . importantly, the annual MOT Test is designed to ensure that your vehicle is safe and roadworthy.
 However, more importantly, this mandateaims to protect vehicle owners and other road users.
 This thereby becomes a driver’s responsibility to ensure that their vehicle has an MOT test every 12 months with any additional maintenance or repairs - so that it passes.

 What is your Vehicle’s MoT Status and History?